salak96/laravel-easy-pos/README.md

-## Laravel Easy POS – Installation & Custom Invoice Template Service
+## Laravel Easy POS – Installation Service

-We offer a hassle-free installation service for Laravel Easy POS for just $29.
+We offer a hassle-free installation service for Laravel Easy POS for just **$29**.
 Need a custom invoice template?
 We can design one for an additional price!

 ✅ Services Offered: